faruk-guler/LusuaL/Kernel/kernel-privilege-levels.md

 The answer is with system calls, system calls allow us to perform a privileged instruction in kernel mode and then switch back to user mode.

-## Exercise

-No exercises for this lesson.

-## Quiz Question

-What ring number has the highest privileges?

-## Quiz Answer

-0